grafana/jsonnet-libs/openldap-mixin/README.md

 In order for the selectors to properly work for system logs ingested into your logs datasource, please also include the matching `job` label onto the [scrape_configs](https://grafana.com/docs/loki/latest/clients/promtail/configuration/#scrape_configs) as to match the labels for ingested metrics.

+Additionally to get slapd that contain stats level logging, you may need to [configure OpenLDAP](https://tutoriels.meddeb.net/openldap-tutorial-log/) to enable stats logs and configured for rsyslog.

 ```yaml
 scrape_configs:
   - job_name: integrations/openldap